Country

 To make the most of your connection, keep these traveler-tested tips in mind:

 • Leverage Wi-Fi, But Be Cautious: Free Wi-Fi is common in hotels, cafes, and major train stations.
 Use it for heavy tasks like video calls or large downloads to conserve your mobile data.
 However, be aware that many public Wi-Fi networks in Germany require SMS verification with a German number, which can be a problem if you have a data-only eSIM.
+Consider using a Virtual Private Network (VPN) when on public Wi-Fi for enhanced security, as recommended by cybersecurity experts.

 • Enable Low Data Mode: Most smartphones have a 'Low Data Mode' setting that restricts background app refreshes and automatic downloads, helping you stretch your data package further.